 Make Plantable Seed Paper From Junk Mail: A Crafty Way to Grow Beauty from Trash

 But what if I told you that all that paper you usually toss into the recycling bin could become a canvas for new life?
+Instead of landfill or even compost, it could transform into wildflowers and fresh herbs?
+You could quite literally turn garbage into green if you have some patience and time on your hands.

 Welcome to the dopamine hobby of making plantable seed paper from junk mail.

-And it leads to beauty…eventually.
+It’s meditative, it’s incredibly messy, it’s imperfect, and it leads to beauty…eventually.
 Like most good things.

 Why It’s a Dopamine Hobby

-Ripping up junk mail satisfies that destructive itch (rip therapy is real, especially when mad or frustrated).
+This project delivers on all fronts from ripping up junk mail satisfies that destructive itch (rip therapy is real, especially when mad or frustrated) to blending pulp and pressing paper gives you tactile feedback…squishy, squelchy, a little chaotic.

-And there’s an aliveness to that, a spark that makes you feel like maybe the world isn’t such a lost cause after all.
+It turns passive trash into active art and gives a second life to things designed to be ignored.
+There’s an aliveness to that, a spark that makes you feel like maybe the world isn’t such a lost cause after all.

 Supplies You’ll Need